Savelore

 Pros:

-- Searchable.
-Huge upgrade from screenshots
+• Searchable.
+A real upgrade from screenshots

-- Can add your own context or tags
+• You can add your own context or tags

 Cons: